Red Butte Garden 37th Annual Benefit Spring Plant Sale

 PARKING: Parking is available in lot #75 outside the sale entrance and in lot #80 for overflow parking.
 To ease any inconvenience, Garden staff will operate a passenger shuttle from the sale entrance to overflow lots (see map) from 1pm Friday as long as needed.
 We also protect a “loading only” area near the sale entrance/checkout for loading plants after you are able to collect your vehicle.
 Note too that there are few handicapped parking stalls in this particular University lot.

-We will have over 300 different species and cultivars of perennials, including sun loving, shade loving, groundcovers, and definitely something for every situation, including high elevation gardens!
-Check out the ‘Specialty Perennial’ section if you’re looking for something truly unique - and be sure to allow yourself time to browse.
+We will have over 300 different species and cultivars of perennials, including sun loving, shade loving, groundcovers and definitely something for every type of situation, including high elevation gardens.
+Check out the ‘Specialty Perennial’ section if you’re looking for something truly unique, and allow yourself plenty of time to browse!

-There will be a great selection of beautiful roses, including old fashioned garden roses, modern shrub roses, miniatures and climbers.
-Beautiful blooms of all colors, combined with winter hardiness and disease-resistance, make for lovely additions to the garden.
-All of our roses are ‘own-root’, not grafted, which means although they may be small at first; your favorite rose will not revert back to a wild rose after a harsh winter.
+Our selection of roses includes old-fashioned garden roses, modern shrub roses, miniatures and climbers.
+Beautiful blooms of all colors, combined with winter hardiness and disease-resistance, make lovely additions in the home landscape.
+All our roses are ‘own-root’, not grafted, which means although they may be small at first; your favorite rose will not revert back to a wild rose after a harsh winter.